 Most Important Financial Performance Measures.
 Listed below are the performance measures that our compensation committee views as the most important financial measures it uses to link the compensation actually paid to our principal executive officer and other named executive officers for 2022 to Renasant's performance.
 An explanation of why the compensation committee selected each of these performance measures may be found in the Compensation Discussion and Analysis section above under the heading "2022 Compensation Decisions."

 - Diluted earnings per share

+- Return on tangible common equity (non-GAAP)

+- Total shareholder return

 - Efficiency ratio

-- Return on tangible common equity (non-GAAP)

 - Return on average assets (PPNR) (non-GAAP)